+- 1. In the Menu Pane, select Node tools > Config Templates.

+- The CONFIG TEMPLATES page displays.

-- 2. Select the USERS AND GROUPS tab. - Select the name of the template you want to modify.
-The EDIT USERS AND GROUPS TEMPLATE page displays. - 4.
-Select the group name, of the group you want to delete from the template, from the SET GROUP LIST section.
+- Select the USERS AND GROUPS tab.

+- 3. Select the name of the template you want to modify.

+- The EDIT USERS AND GROUPS TEMPLATE page displays.

+- 4. Select the group name, of the group you want to delete from the template, from the SET GROUP LIST section.

-The UPDATE GROUP dialog displays.
+- The UPDATE GROUP dialog displays.

-- 5. Click Delete. - 6.
-Click Save Template.
+- 5 Click Delete.

+- 6. Click Save Template.